OCRoArchive/notes/ocr-ground-truth.md

 ## Pages with OCR Output

-You can OCR in two different ways:
+You can use existing OCR output in two different ways:

  - use it as a starting point for manual transcription
  - provide it "as is" as training data for other engines